So You Want To Be An eBay Consignment Seller?

 (or Just What Is This eBay Thing Anyway?)

-My online experiences started in high school, in the mid 70's, continued thru college, and on into my first career as an IT Consultant.
+My online experiences started in high school in the mid 70's, continued thru college and into my first career as an IT Consultant.
 Then came The Internet and everything started to change.

 Then someone told me about this new trading site called EBAY - said you could find some pretty good deals there.
 So, along with needing to be able to look up documentation for all the old(er) components I was buying, I thought it was about time to give this Internet thing a try.